 Since this portion of puttu serves two, you can double it for four people.
 Whatever portion you are using (even if you are using a handful of flour, just for yourself!), remember that the coconut is half that portion.
 If you want puttu podi, after you mix in water, let it rest for 10 minutes before you place it on the cloth to steam.
 Do not roast the puttu podi.

-Equipment: an aluminium vessel, a cotton cloth or a multi-layered cheesecloth, a big bowl to cover the vessel with (the opening must sit firmly over the opening of the aluminium vessel), a cotton string.
+Equipment: a kadai, or wok, or deep frying pan; a deep aluminium/steel vessel; a thin cotton cloth or a multi-layered cheesecloth; a big bowl to cover the vessel with (the opening must sit firmly over the opening of the aluminium vessel); a cotton string.
 Of course, all this is in the case that you do not have a puttu maker.

 Sesame Oil (Wikipedia)